evryfs/asyncapi-generator/README.md

 ### Native Protobuf Generation

 Native Protobuf generation is configured under `schemas.nativeProtobuf`.
-It consumes AsyncAPI schemas that use a native Protobuf `schemaFormat` and writes `.proto` files to the resource output directory.
+It consumes AsyncAPI schemas that use a native Protobuf `schemaFormat`, writes `.proto` files to the resource output directory, and generates Java Protobuf message sources by default.

 Maven: